Building Brighter Futures Through Innovative Role Models

 My Innovation Icon

 The National Inventors Hall of Fame® (NIHF) is on a mission.
 We want to introduce children to inventors that have made a significant impact on our world, so they begin identifying these innovators as their role models.
-By 2020, we want 100 percent of our Camp Invention® program participants to name an innovator as their career role model — their own My Innovation Icon.
+We want our Camp Invention® program participants to name an innovator as their career role model — their own My Innovation Icon.

 Meet our Innovation Force

 Research shows that when children are introduced to innovators at an early age, they are more likely to be innovative in their adult lives.
 So we’ve found a fun, relatable way to help children see inventors as role models — by portraying them as a team of powerful superheroes.
 Through our Camp Invention program, this team of superheroes — our Innovation Force — will help the next generation to unlock their potential.